khanshadab007/Calculator/README.md

    cd Calculator

 2. Run the application

-   The exact steps depend on the implementation language used in this repository.
-Below are common examples — follow the one that matches your project files.

    - Python (Tkinter) example:
-     - Prerequisite: Python 3.x (Tkinter is included with most Python installs)
+     - Prerequisite: Python 3.13 (Tkinter is included with most Python installs)
      - Run: python main.py

-   - Java (Swing/JavaFX) example:
-     - Prerequisite: JDK 8+
-     - Compile: javac -d out src/*.java
-     - Run: java -cp out com.example.Main

-   - Electron/JavaScript example:
-     - Prerequisite: Node.js (npm)
-     - Install: npm install
-     - Run: npm start

-If your project uses a different language or structure, replace the commands above with the appropriate run steps.

 Usage
 - Use the GUI buttons to enter numbers and operations.
-- Press = (equals) to compute the result.
+- Press = (equals) or Enter( return) to compute the result.
 - Use Clear to reset the input and Backspace to remove the last character.

-Project structure (example)
+Project Structure

-- main.py or src/: main application file(s)
+- main.py        : Entry point of the application
-- README.md: this file
-- assets/: optional images or icons used by the UI

-Notes for learners
-- Keep functions small and focused — separate UI code from calculation logic where possible.
-- Add unit tests for your calculation logic so you can change the UI safely.
-- Refactor to improve readability as you learn more.
+- app/           : Application package
+  - gui.py       : Handles the user interface
+  - logic.py     : Contains calculation logic
+  - icon.ico     : Application icon
+- README.md      : Project documentation

 Contributing
 - This is a personal learning project, but contributions and suggestions are welcome.
 Open an issue or submit a pull request if you have improvements or bug fixes.